sproutfund/website_evergreen/program/hive.md

   heading: ""
   details:
     - "In 2013, Pittsburgh joined Hive Learning Networks, an international movement to reimagine learning across youth-serving organizations.
 Every day, students move among learning experiences in formal classrooms and in a range of informal settings, from museums and libraries to afterschool programs and community centers."
-    - "Hive Learning Networks endeavor to link these environments to create “connected learning” experiences where youth can participate in accessible, “anytime, anywhere” learning activities by pursuing their interests and engaging with their peers."
+    - "Hive Learning Networks endeavor to link these environments to create “Connected Learning” experiences where youth can participate in accessible, “anytime, anywhere” learning activities by pursuing their interests and engaging with their peers."
     - "With support from the MacArthur Foundation’s digital media and learning initiative, the first Hive Learning Networks were created in New York City in 2007 and Chicago in 2009.
 Pittsburgh’s Hive operated within the Remake Learning Network as an ongoing grant program to spur new connected learning projects and programs for tweens, teens, and young adults."
     - "Although Hive ceased to be a brand actively used in Pittsburgh at the end of 2015, Sprout continued to support Connected Learning with catalytic funding and event sponsorships through the Remake Learning funding stream starting in 2016."